-In glad and humble submission to the Lord Jesus Christ as the ruling and living head of the Church and to the Word of God written, as contained in all the books of the Old and New Testaments, we, the members of The First Baptist Church of Richland Hills, declare and establish this constitution, as presented on February 12, 2003.
+In glad and humble submission to the Lord Jesus Christ as the ruling and living head of the Church and to the Word of God written, as contained in all the books of the Old and New Testaments, we, the members of The Reformed Baptist Church of Fort Worth, declare and establish this constitution, as presented on February 12, 2003.

-The name of this church shall be "First Baptist Church of Richland Hills," hereafter referred to as “church.”
+The name of this church shall be "Reformed Baptist Church of Fort Worth," hereafter referred to as “church.”

 We regard the London Baptist Confession of Faith of 1689 (excepting the assertions regarding the identity of the antichrist [26:4]) as an excellent, though not inspired, expression of the teaching of the Word of God.
 Because we acknowledge the Word of God written to be the supreme authority in all matters of faith, morals, and order, we adopt this historic document as our doctrinal standard; an assistance in controversy, a confirmation in faith, and a means of edification in righteousness.

 We recognize no ecclesiastical authority other than our Lord Jesus Christ, who is the head of the Church (Ephesians 5:23; Colossians 1:18) and who directs the affairs of the Church through elders chosen and ordained according to the precepts of The Holy Scripture.
 The elders themselves at all times and in all their activities stand under the authority of The Holy Scriptures.

 This church shall always remain independent of any other church or group of churches.
 We may, however, under some circumstances cooperate with other churches well known by us to accomplish our mutual interest.
 We may seek the assistance and counsel of other churches in matters of special concern to us.

 The decisions of no other church, or group of churches, shall at any time be acknowledged as binding on this church.